-That said, according to 2015 data from App Annie–which uses data from July 2010 to July 2015 for the most popular iPhone and iPad Apps of all time–Candy Crush Saga, produced by King Digital Entertainment (NYSE:KING), was the most downloaded game worldwide.
+That said, according to 2018 data from App Annie–which uses data from July 2010 to May 2018 for the most popular iPhone and iPad Apps of all time–Candy Crush Saga, produced by Activision Blizzard (NYSE:ATVI), was the most downloaded game worldwide.
 The game, which was launched in November 2012, has reached the daily top iPhone game ranking in more than 100 countries.
-Fruit Ninja, created by Halfbrick Studios and launched in November 2012, and Angry Birds, created by Rovio and launched in December 2009, hold the second and third spots.
+Subway Surfers from Kiloo comes in second followed by Fruit Ninja by Halfbrick Studios.

 The list of top games by all-time revenue differs from that of most downloads.
 Here, Clash of Clans, launched by Supercell in June 2012, tops the rankings.
-Indeed, Supercell is dominant on this list, with its game Hay Day taking the number six spot, and Boom Beach sliding in at number 10.
-King’s Candy Crush Saga is second, and is the only game that ranks for both revenue and number of downloads.
-GungHo Online Entertainment’s (TSE:3765) Puzzle & Dragons rounds off the third-place spot on this list, and was launched in November 2012.
+Activision’s Candy Crush Saga is second, Monster Strike from mixi is third on the list.

 In 2016 alone, Tribune.com reported that Apple’s top five downloaded apps of the year included largely social media apps–and one gaming app–and range from Snapchat (NYSE:SNAP), Facebook’s (NASDAQ:FB) Messenger, Pokemon GO, Instagram, and Facebook itself.